 Demi's expertise is in Multilingual Healthcare Communication.
 She qualified as a conference interpreter (Heriot Watt University, 2006) and completed her PhD in Translation & Interpreting Studies (interpreter-mediated clinical communication, Ghent University, 2013).
 She has long-standing expertise in interpreter education.

-Demi is passionate about developing a solid and systematic evidence base in multilingual and technology-enhanced healthcare communication that will inform healthcare policy and practice at national and international level.
+Demi is passionate about co-developing a solid and systematic evidence base in multilingual and technology-enhanced healthcare communication that will inform healthcare policy and practice at national and international level.

 Areas of specialism